adam-rumpf/social-transit-solver-single/README.md

 Contains the following rows:
 * `Elements`: Number of parameters listed on the following rows.
 Currently set to `3`.
 * `Lowest`: Number of lowest-metric population centers to take for the objective function.
-* `FCA_Cutoff`: Time cutoff to define catchment areas for the 2SFCA metric.
 * `Gravity_Falloff`: Exponent used to define distance falloff in gravity metric.
 This should be a positive value, and will be treated as negative in the program.
 A larger value means faster falloff.

 ## `od_data.txt`